Use of lyrics as evidence: Legislation

 On July 27, 2022, the Restoring Artistic Protection Act (RAP Act) was introduced to the United States House of Representatives by congressmen Jamaal Bowman and Hank Johnson.
 The bill would have expanded the First Amendment protections of musicians and prohibited the use of song lyrics as evidence.
 The bill died, though was reintroduced to the house by sponsors from Johnson and Sydney Kamlager-Dove, with support from the nonprofit Free Our Art.
-The law has passed in the state legislatures of California and the Louisiana, and has been introduced in the state legislatures of Maryland, Missouri, New Hampshire, and New York.
+The law has passed in the state legislatures of California and Louisiana, and has been introduced in the state legislatures of Maryland, Missouri, New Hampshire, and New York.

 Analysis

 The use of lyrics as court evidence is controversial.

 It has been argued that the commercialization of hip-hop and the push for more violent lyrics in the industry has led to rappers lying and exaggerating their lyrics.
 A distinction between the artist as an individual and the artist in their art is needed, as the actions described in their lyrics are often hyperbolic and metaphorical.
 Literal interpretation – typical practice when lyrics are presented as evidence – should not be done because of this.
 Its use as character evidence is also discouraged for this reason.

 The use of lyrics as evidence has been argued to be done as a result of racism in United States courts, as it has primarily been used in cases against rappers.
-Hip-hop lyrics, whic are stereotypically violent and dangerous, are used in order to depict defendants as such.
+Hip-hop lyrics, which are stereotypically violent and dangerous, are used in order to depict defendants as such.
 The protection of lyrics under the First Amendment to the United States Constitution have been cited as reason against its use as evidence.
 In 2024, the documentary As We Speak was released, which too argued that its use is racist.

+As of April 2026, rap lyrics have been used as evidence in at least 826 cases.
+33 of the cases ended in death sentences.